 Dr. Carolyn Jaynes, learning designer for Leapfrog Enterprises

 Times certainly have changed, but even since the 1930s, adults have been concerned about monitoring their kids’ exposure to mass media.

 Decade Weekly hours Types of media

-1990s 52 hours Movies, print, TV, radio, video game consoles, portable music players, computers, portable video games, Internet, cellphones
+The 1990s 52 hours Movies, print, TV, radio, video game consoles, portable music players, computers, portable video games, the Internet, cell phones

-2000s 75 hours Movies, print, TV, radio, video game consoles, computers, portable video games, Internet, cellphones, MP3 players, interactive toys, smartphones, tablets
+The 2000s 75 hours Movies, print, TV, radio, video game consoles, computers, portable video games, the Internet, cellphones, MP3 players, interactive toys, smartphones, tablets

 Keeping it Real